AttentionbasedREwardShaping/ARES_Code/README.md

 # ARES: Attention-based REward Shaping

 Anonymized repository for the ARES paper.
+This code is also in the Supplementary Material submitted alongside the paper.
+The data used in the experiments is linked below.

 ## Requirements